znswanderer/znswanderer.github.io/_posts/2022-09-08-The-2d-Quantum-Harmonic-Oscillator.md

 \hat R_{\pi /2} = e^{-i \pi \hat L / 2 \hbar} \, .
 $$

-So these eigenstates of $$\hat H$$ are clearly not eigenstates of the angular momentum operator.
-But using these eigenstates we can construct linear combination , that are.
+So these eigenstates of $$\hat H$$ are clearly not eigenstates of the angular momentum operator as applying the angular momentum operator via the rotation operator changes a state, which would be not the case if these states were eigenstates.
+But using these states we can construct linear combinations, that are eigenstates.
 These combinations are:

 $$
 \begin{align}